joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/21/us/politics/kennedy-rfk-pennsylvania.html

 **Judge Rules for Democrats in Push to Redraw N.Y.C.
 House District**\
-`The ruling, which is expected to be appealed, allows the state to change the boundary lines of a Staten Island district held by a Republican since 2021.`\
+`The ruling, which is expected to be appealed, allows the state to change the boundary lines of a district largely based on Staten Island and held by a Republican since 2021.`\
 https://nytimes.com/2026/01/21/nyregion/redistricting-congress-new-york.html

 **McKennie on target again as Juventus cruise in Champions League win**\